 You have a scrap book to use to complete your homework project.
-Over the next few weeks complete some of these activities or make some up of your own.
+Over the next few weeks complete some of these activities or make some up of vour own.

-TRY TO COMPLETE AT LEAST ONE OF THE WRITING TASKS
+COMPLETE AT LEAST ONE OF THE WRITING TASKS

-- 1. Find out about Tutankhamun.
-Write a fact file about him, including information about his life, why he is so famous and what you could find linked to him in Egypt today. - 2.
-Write a secret message using hieroglyphics. - 3.
-Find out about the famous sights of Egypt (The Sphinx and Pyramids) and write a leaflet explaining why people should come and visit. - 4.
+1. Found out about Tutankhamun.
+Write a fact file about him. including information about his life, why he is so famous, and what you could find in Egypt today.

+Write a secret message using hieroglyphics.
+2.

+3. Find out about the famous sights of Egypt (The Sphinx and Pyramids) and write a leaflet explaining why people should come and visit.

 Write your own fairy tale story that is set in Egyptian times.
+4.